-Project Summary
+- Project Summary

 - Synthesize

 - Place and Route

 - Verify Timing

 - Verify Power

 - Programming

 - Generate FPGA Array Data

 - Generate Bitstream

 - Export

 - Export Bitstream

 - Export Pin Report

 - Export BSDL File

 - Export IBIS Model

-2.3 Using the Libero SoC New Project Wizard
+3.3 Using the Libero SoC New Project Wizard

-Start a new Libero SoC project by pulling down the Main Libero Menu item Project and selecting New Project

-This will bring up the Libero SoC New Project Wizard which will walk you through the steps to create a new Libero Project:
+To start a new Libero SoC project, select Project > New Project to launch the Libero SoC New Project Wizard.
+This Wizard takes you through the procedure of creating a new Libero Project.
+It consists of the following steps:

-- · Project Details such as Name and file location - Device Selection Once the device selection has been made, and in any dialog box hereafter, you may click on the "Finish" button. - Device Settings - Design Template this dialog box may be not be available if there are no design templates for the chosen technology. - · Add HDL Sources - Add Constraints
+- Project Details such as Name and file location - · Device Selection after you select a device, you can click the Finish button. - Device Settings - Design Template this dialog box may not be available if there are no design templates for the chosen technology. - Add HDL Sources - Add Constraints

-2.3.1 New Project Creation Wizard - Project Details
+3.3.1 New Project Creation Wizard - Project Details